-• All ESX hosts belonging to the same ESX cluster to be exposed to OpenNebula must share one datastore among them.
+[•] All ESX hosts belonging to the same ESX cluster to be exposed to OpenNebula must share one datastore among them.

 - The ESX cluster should have DRS enabled.
 DRS is not required but it is recommended.
-OpenNebula does not schedule to the granularity of ESX hosts, DRS is needed to select the actual ESX host within the cluster, otherwise the VM will be launched in the ESX where the VM template has been created. - Save as VMs Templates those VMs that will be instantiated through the OpenNebula provisioning portal
+OpenNebula does not schedule to the granularity of ESX hosts, DRS is needed to select the actual ESX host within the cluster, otherwise the VM will be launched in the ESX where the VM template has been created. - · Save as VMs Templates those VMs that will be instantiated through the OpenNebula provisioning portal - To enable VNC functionality, repeat the following procedure for each ESX: - In the vSphere client proceed to Home -> Inventory -> Hosts and Clusters - Select the ESX host, Configuration tab and select Security Profile in the Software category - In the Firewall section, select Edit.
+Enable GDB Server, then click OK - Make sure that the ESX hosts are reachable from the OpenNebula front-end

-Important: OpenNebula will NOT modify any vCenter configuration or manage any existing Virtual Machine.
+Important: OpenNebula will NOT modify any vCenter configuration.